MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/plans-environments.md

 > [!Note]
 > To provide a great experience for users and customers, we are rolling out the features of MyAnalytics gradually, with the ultimate goal of achieving feature parity among all plans.
 We will announce each new feature release in the [Message center](https://docs.microsoft.com/en-us/office365/admin/manage/message-center?view=o365-worldwide).

 For more information about the plans that offer these user experiences, see [Office 365 business plans](https://products.office.com/en-us/business/compare-more-office-365-for-business-plans).
+See [Confirm installation of the Insights Outlook add-in](../setup/verify-add-in.md) to confirm it's installed.

 ## Environment support